-The City Council is required to hold a quasi-judicial public hearing with regard to the bill where it will hear and weigh the evidence as presented in: (1) the Planning Report and other agency reports; (2) testimony from the Planning Department and other City agency representatives; and (3) testimony from members of the public and interested persons.
-After weighing the evidence presented and submitted into the record before it, the Council is required to make findings of fact for each property about the factors in §§ 10-304 and 10-305 of the Land Use Article of the Maryland Code and § 5-508 of Article 32 of the Baltimore City Code.
-If, after its investigation of the facts, the Committee makes findings which support: (1) a mistake in the comprehensive zoning or a change in the character of the surrounding neighborhood; and (2) a new zoning classification for the property, it may adopt these findings and the legal requirements for granting the rezoning would be met.
+The City Council is required to hold a quasi-judicial public hearing with regard to the bill wherein it will hear and weigh the evidence as presented in: (1) the Planning Report and other agency reports; (2) testimony from the Planning Department and other City agency representatives; and (3) testimony from members of the public and interested persons, weighing the evidence presented and submitted into the record before it, the Council is required to make findings of fact about the factors in Section 10-304 of the Land Use Article of the Maryland code and Section 5-508 of Article 32 of the Baltimore City Code.
+If, after its investigation of the facts, the Committee makes findings which support: (1) a mistake in the comprehensive zoning or a change in the neighborhood; and (2) a new zoning classification for the properties, it may adopt these findings and the legal requirements for granting the rezoning would be met.

 Additionally, certain procedural requirements apply to this bill beyond those discussed above because a change in the zoning classification of a property is deemed a "legislative authorization."
 Baltimore City Code, Art.
 32, § 5-501(2)(iii).
 Specifically, notice of the City Council hearing must be given by publication in a newspaper of general circulation in the City, by posting in a conspicuous place on the property and by first-class mail, on forms provided by the Zoning Administrator, to each person who appears on the tax records of the City as an owner of the property to be rezoned.
 Baltimore City Code, Art.
 32, § 5-601(b).
-The notice of the City Council hearing must include the date, time, place and purpose of the hearing, as well as the address of the property or description of the boundaries of the area affected by the proposed rezoning, and the name of the applicant.
+The notice of the City Council hearing must include the date, time, place and purpose of the hearing, as well as the address or description of the property and the name of the applicant.
 Baltimore City Code, Art.
 32, § 5-601(c).
 The posted notices must be at least 3 feet by 4 feet in size, placed at a prominent location near the sidewalk or right-of-way for pedestrians and motorists to view, and at least one sign must be visible from each of the property's street frontages.
-Window mounted signs must be posted inside the window glass.
-City Code, Art., § 5-601(d).
+Baltimore City Code, Art., § 5-601(d).
 The published and mailed notices must be given at least 15 days before the hearing; the posted notice must be at least 30 days before the public hearing.
 Baltimore City Code, Art.
 32, § 5-601(e), (f).
-See also Land Use Article, § 10-303 (procedural requirements).

-Council Bill 22-0296 is the appropriate method for the City Council to review the facts and determine whether the legal standard for rezoning has been met.
-If the required findings are made at the hearing and that all procedural requirements are satisfied, the Law Department approves the bill for form and legal sufficiency.
+The bill is the appropriate method for the City Council to review the facts and make the determination as to whether the legal standard for rezoning as a mistake has been met.
+If the required findings are made at the hearing and that all procedural requirements are satisfied, the Law Department can approve the bill for form and legal sufficiency.

-Sincerely yours,
+Sincerely,